CGamesPlay/infra/nomad/joplin/README.md

 # Joplin Server

-Joplin Server is a [pre-release sync server](https://discourse.joplinapp.org/t/joplin-server-pre-release-is-now-available/13605) for Joplin.
+Joplin Server is the native sync solution for [Joplin](https://joplinapp.org).
 Joplin natively support WebDAV sync engines like Seafile, and even S3, but according to the developer this native server is able to sync much faster, particularly on mobile clients.

 ## Installation